CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 The signature of the Delta Certificate must be known so that its value can be included in the signatureValue field of the delta certificate descriptor extension.
-Given this, the Base Certificate will necessarily need to be issued after the Delta Certificate is issued.
+Given this, Delta Certificate will necessarily need to be issued prior to the issuance of the Base Certificate.

 After the Delta Certificate is issued, the certification authority compares the signature, issuer, subject, subjectPublicKeyInfo, and extensions fields of the Delta Certificate and the to-be-signed certificate which will contain the DCD extension.
-The certification authority then populates the delta certificate descriptor extension with the values of the fields which differ from the Delta Certificate.
+The certification authority then populates the delta certificate descriptor extension with the values of the fields which differ from the Base Certificate.
 The ordering of extensions in the DCD extension's "extensions" field MUST be the same as the ordering of those extensions in the Base Certificate.
 Maintaining this relative ordering ensures that